Imperator: Rome - Release Date, Gameplay, Map, and everything else we know!07 Feb 2019 3

 - Build Road - Spend Military Power to build a road towards the next city the army moves to.
 See this dev diary for more info.

 There are seven different military traditions in the world, tied to which culture-group you have that unlock unique abilities, unlocks new units and give special bonuses to units.
 Each tradition has three separate paths the player can choose to go down, with each path having seven options, upon unlocking the 7th option, you get an additional special bonus.
 It is unlikely you'll be able to progress down all three paths by the end of a game.
 Dev diary #15 shows off the 'Barbarian' tradition, which offers the Britannic, Germanic and Gallic paths.

 Unrest no longer causes 'rebel' units to spawn, which have been removed from the game completely - it instead impacts the loyalty of a province which will either feed into the civil war mechanic, or cause that province to try and declare independence.

-Imperator is still in the very early stages of development, so everything above is subject to change and the whims of the development team.
+Imperator is still in development, so everything above is subject to change and the whims of the development team.
 Conjecture and assumptions are clearly labelled, otherwise information is backed up by written sources, interviews or hands-on time (not all of which will be listed).